vladrotariu1/rezolvare-problema-tivo/README.md

 - On pressing "Enter", make an API call to:
   `http://www.omdbapi.com/?i=tt3896198&apikey=<api_key>&s=<query>`
 - Parse the response to retrieve the movie titles and their release years.
+- Create a .env file where you will store a VITE_OMDB_API_KEY variable with the API key.

 ### 3. Categorization by Decades
 - From the API data, extract the decades of the movies (e.g., 2020s, 2010s, etc.).